 Auxiliary ships have always been an important part of the Navy.
 Without auxiliary ships, the Navy’s foremost ships aren’t as powerful.
-Auxiliary ships vary greatly in size from small, medium, to large, and serve functions such as replenishing supplies and food to other vessels, transporting fuel, transporting vessels and sailors, and much more.
+Auxiliary ships vary greatly in size from small, medium, to large.
+The ships are responsible for replenishing supplies and food to other vessels, transporting fuel, and transporting vessels and sailors.
 Some auxiliary ships tow damaged vessels to safety, while others served as defense vessels.

 Some of the most common types of auxiliary ships developed by Navy include auxiliary:

 - Crane ships